sridhar-singhal/gdsiistl/README.md

 pip install triangle
 ```

 The modules `gdspy` and `triangle` compile C libraries, which may cause trouble on Windows; it might require you to first install Microsoft Visual C++ Build Tools (e.g., from https://visualstudio.microsoft.com/downloads).

+### Visual Studio Tools Issue

+Error Thrown was  Microsoft Visual C++ 14.0 or greater is required.
+Get it with "Microsoft C++ Build Tools": https://visuals/
+      [end of output]

+Found that they can be installed from here: [Your Privacy Choices Opt-Out Icon](https://visualstudio.microsoft.com/visual-cpp-build-tools/)

+A forum which talks more about it is [Microsoft Visual C++ 14.0 - Microsoft Q&amp;A](https://learn.microsoft.com/en-us/answers/questions/3262200/microsoft-visual-c-14-0)

 Finally: